-Since The Colonial Present, my writings on late modern war – in Afghanistan, Pakistan, Iraq and elsewhere – have been widely scattered, and not always readily accessible.
-I’m bringing many of them together in my next book, The everywhere war, for which they will all be extensively revised and updated; I’ll post some notes on the updates and explain how they fit into the book in due course.
+Since The Colonial Present, my writings on later modern war – in Afghanistan, Pakistan, Iraq and elsewhere – have been widely scattered, and not always readily accessible.
+I’m bringing many of them together in my next two books, for which they will all be extensively revised and updated; I’ll post some notes on the updates and explain how they fit into the books in due course.
 But in the meantime here are some of the original versions — please note that in most cases these are the manuscript versions; the published versions are usually shorter (!) — more to come:

 GREGORY The Biopolitics of Baghdad FULL copy ‘The biopolitics of Baghdad: counterinsurgency and the counter-city’ [original in Human Geography 1 (2008) 6-27]